Texas Court Records

 The purpose of child support is to provide for a child's basic needs and expenses.
 Texas laws do not provide specifications on what child support covers.
 However, some of the typical expenses covered include:

-- Extra-curricular activities: this includes non-school related activities like summer camp, sports, and after-school programs.
+- Extra-curricular activities: These include non-school-related activities like summer camp, sports, and after-school programs.

 The amount paid in child support depends on several factors, including the income level of the non-custodial parent and the number of children that need support.
-Sources used in the determination of income are:
+Sources used in the determination of income generally include:

 - Rental income